-Adobe Flash Professional CS6 Classroom in a Book includes the lesson files that you'll need to complete the exercises in this book, as well as other content to help you learn more about Adobe Flash Professional CS6 and use it with greater efficiency and ease.
+Purchasing this Classroom in a Book gives you access to the lesson files that you'll need to complete the exercises in the book, as well as other content to help you learn more about Adobe software and use it with greater efficiency and ease.
 The diagram below represents the contents of the lesson files directory, which should help you locate the files you need.
+Please see the Getting Started section for full download instructions.